ipetkov/crane/docs/examples/end-to-end-testing.md

-In adittion to Unit and Integration tests, you can also write tests that interact with your application as a real user would.
+In addition to Unit and Integration tests, you can also write tests that interact with your application as a real user would.
 That technique is called End to End(E2E) testing.